Last Reviewed: 2nd November 2020

 5. Focus on your sexual health.

 This might be one of the most enjoyable ways to support Movember: take steps to focus on your personal sexual health.
 Commit to more frequent orgasms.
+If you are struggling with getting and maintaining erections try Tenuto, designed to help you stay harder through direct stimulation.
 Experiment with prostate massage, either alone or with your partner.
 You may be amazed by the changes that focusing on sexual health can bring to your life.

 How will you participate in Movember this year?
 If you'd like to start experimenting with prostate massage as part of your commitment to sexual health, contact MysteryVibe today.